diamante-io/Diamante-Net-Core/docs/software/commands.md

   configuration and it will perform bucket application on such a checkpoint that at least LEDGER-COUNT entries are present in history table afterwards.
-  For instances that already have some history entries, all ledgers since last closed ledger will be replayed.
+  For instances that already have some history entries, all ledgers since last closed ledger will be replayed.<br>
+  Option **--trusted-checkpoint-hashes <FILE-NAME>** checks the destination ledger hash against the provided reference list of trusted hashes.
+See the command verify-checkpoints for details.
 * **check-quorum**:   Check quorum intersection from history to ensure there is closure over all the validators in the network.
 * **convert-id <ID>**: Will output the passed ID in all known forms and then exit.
 Useful for determining the public key that corresponds to a given private key.
 For example:

-`$ DiamNet-core convert-id SDQVDISRYN2JXBS7ICL7QJAEKB3HWBJFP2QECXG7GZICAHBK4UNJCWK2`
+`$ diamnet-core convert-id SDQVDISRYN2JXBS7ICL7QJAEKB3HWBJFP2QECXG7GZICAHBK4UNJCWK2`

 * **dump-xdr <FILE-NAME>**:  Dumps the given XDR file and then exits.
-* **force-scp**: This command is used to start a network from scratch or when a network has lost quorum because of failed nodes or otherwise.
-It sets a flag in the database.
-The next time DiamNet-core is run, DiamNet-core will start emitting SCP messages based on its last known ledger.
-Without this flag DiamNet-core waits to hear a ledger close from the network before starting SCP.<br> force-scp doesn't change the requirements for quorum so although this node will emit SCP messages SCP won't complete until there are also a quorum of other nodes also emitting SCP messages on this same ledger.
-Value of force-scp can be reset with --reset flag.
 * **fuzz <FILE-NAME>**: Run a single fuzz input and exit.
 * **gen-fuzz <FILE-NAME>**:  Generate a random fuzzer input file.
 * **gen-seed**: Generate and print a random public/private key and then exit.
 * **help**: Print the available command line options and then exit..
-* **http-command <COMMAND>** Send an [HTTP command](#http-commands) to an already running local instance of DiamNet-core and then exit.
+* **http-command <COMMAND>** Send an [HTTP command](#http-commands) to an already running local instance of diamnet-core and then exit.
 For example:

-`$ DiamNet-core http-command info`
+`$ diamnet-core http-command info`

 * **infer-quorum**:   Print a potential quorum set inferred from history.
 * **load-xdr <FILE-NAME>**:  Load an XDR bucket file, for testing.